 An unbaked slice made with malt biscuits, condensed milk and marshmallow lollies, and rolled in coconut.

 A slightly controversial one, as it was traditionally made with ‘Eskimo’ lollies, possibly no longer in production, potentially following criticism of the name and design.
 I saw this in almost every bakery, and it’s quite spectacular looking with the multi coloured lollies showing in cross section in each slice.
 Unfortunately I couldn’t find either ‘Astronauts’ (the Eskimo replacement) or Fruit Puffs in Australia so I might have to order online.
 I tried with other lollies, but while they look ok, the texture wasn’t right.
-This was the favourite of several Kiwis I polled, along with tan squares 🙂
+This was the favourite of several Kiwis I polled, along with tan squares 🙂 (I’ve since find you can buy fruit puffs online, and they make a real difference with the texture)

 A pastry filled with currants and spice.
 It’s traditionally made with lard, but all the NZ recipes I came across used bought puff.